jrkosinski/articles/lstm-preprocessing/part1/README.md

 - Change
 - Trend

-... and will be in the 3-dimensional array shape that a tensorflow LSTM model expects, split into training, evaluation, and testing sets.
+... and will be in the 3-dimensional array shape that a keras LSTM model expects, split into training, evaluation, and testing sets.

 In part one, this example will extract Range and Change from the timeseries data, remove the outliers, and scale the data between 0 and 1.